Bill Pullman: Career

 During the 1980s, Pullman worked primarily with theater companies around New York and Los Angeles.
 His first prominent film role was in Ruthless People, starring Danny DeVito and Bette Midler.
-Other notable films included the lead in Spaceballs (1987), The Serpent and the Rainbow (with Zakes Mokae), and While You Were Sleeping (1995).
+Other notable films included the lead in Spaceballs (1987), The Serpent and the Rainbow (1988) (with Zakes Mokae), A League of Their Own (1992), Malice (1993), Casper and While You Were Sleeping (both 1995).
 In 1996, he played the President of the United States in the sci-fi film Independence Day.
 A year later he had a major role in Lost Highway (1997) and voiced Korso in the animated post-apocalyptic film Titan A.E.
-His more recent films have included The Grudge and Scary Movie 4.
-He also starred alongside Christian Bale in the musical Newsies.

 From February 2002 until September 2002, Pullman starred with Mercedes Ruehl in Edward Albee's play The Goat, or Who Is Sylvia? on Broadway.
 It won the 2002 Tony Award for Best Play, the 2002 Drama Desk Award Outstanding New Play, and the 2003 Pulitzer Prize for Drama.
 Pullman was nominated for the 2002 Drama Desk Award Outstanding Actor in a Play.

-He starred as Dr. Richard Massey in the miniseries Revelations and in Albee's play Peter and Jerry at off-Broadway's Second Stage Theatre in New York for which he received a second Drama Desk Award nomination for Outstanding Actor in a Play in 2008.
+He starred as Dr. Richard Massey in the 2005 miniseries Revelations.
+He appeared in Albee's play Peter and Jerry at off-Broadway's Second Stage Theatre in New York for which he received a second Drama Desk Award nomination for Outstanding Actor in a Play in 2008.

 Pullman is also a creative writer.
-His first play, Expedition 6, is about the International Space Station mission Expedition 6, in orbit at the time the Space Shuttle Columbia was destroyed on reentry, grounding the U.S. space shuttle program and requiring the ISS crew to remain in orbit an additional two months.
+His first play, Expedition 6, is about the International Space Station mission Expedition 6, in orbit at the time the Space Shuttle Columbia was destroyed on reentry, grounding the U.S. Space Shuttle program and requiring the ISS crew to remain in orbit an additional two months.
 The play opened at San Francisco's Magic Theater in September 2007.

 He also appeared in the Broadway production of David Mamet's Oleanna, co-starring Julia Stiles.
-It opened at the John Golden Theatre October 11, 2009 and closed on December 6, 2009 after 65 performances.
+It opened at the John Golden Theatre October 11, 2009, and closed on December 6, 2009, after 65 performances.

 He is a jury member for the digital studio Filmaka, a platform for undiscovered filmmakers to show their work to industry professionals.

 Pullman played Oswald Danes, a pedophile and child killer, in Torchwood: Miracle Day, the fourth series of the BBC/Starz Entertainment television show Torchwood (a spinoff to the BBC series Doctor Who), the former of which began airing in July 2011.
 For his performance as Danes, he received a Saturn Award nomination for Best Supporting Actor on Television.

 From 2012 to 2013, Pullman portrayed the president of the United States in the television comedy series 1600 Penn.
 He played detective Harry Ambrose in the USA Network mystery series The Sinner, which premiered in 2017 and has aired for four seasons.